jcpivotallabs/ArCal/README.md

 Notice that in the second example, I've set the date explicity to February 29, 2012.
 I've also specified the exact markup I want to render a day, a week, and a month.

 If you only want to render a week, you can pass the string 'none' to the month option instead of a hash.
 If you only want to render a day, you can pass the string 'none' to the week option.

+### Events ###

+Initializing a calendar to handle selecting a day:

+    $('#my_calendar_container').arCal({
+      selected: myDaySelectionCallbackFunction,
+      day: {
+        selectedClass: 'selected-date'
+      }
+    });

+In order to get any of the day selection to work, you will need to pass a selected callback function, even if it's a no-op.
+When a day is clicked, your callback function will be called, with a string of the day selected (in the format 'YYYY-M-D') as the argument.
+Either a default class of "selected" or the custom selectedClass you pass will be added to the day.

+Initializing a calendar to handle selecting a range of days:

+    $('#my_calendar_container').arCal({
+      selected: myDaySelectionCallbackFunction,
+      enableRange: true,
+      day: {
+        selectedClass: 'selected-date'
+      }
+    });

+The first day you click will not fire any events or add a class.
+The second day you click will then fire your callback and add the "selected" class (or your custom selectedClass) to all the days in the range.